Nelarius/playground/README.md

   * Add event handling functions for the Ui system:
   * Add handler for text input event
   * add handler for keyup input event
+* `EntityManager` needs to expose the pool size in its public API.
 Here's a great way to handle developer errors: if, for instance, a mesh isn't found, use an "error" mesh instead which will be easy to spot.
 There is no need to halt execution because of an erroneous path to a resource.

 Remember to distinguish between hard and soft errors.
 Hard errors occur in places like `Bundle` where an off-by one error leads to corrupted state.
 Soft errors occur e.g. when a user supplies an incorrect file name.
 The program still works correctly, it just has been given incorrect information.